FuelLabs/sway/docs/src/forc/commands/forc_json-abi.md

-# JSON-ABI
+# forc-json-abi

-## SYNOPSIS

-`forc json-abi` [_options_]

-## DESCRIPTION

-Output the JSON associated with the ABI.
+Output the JSON associated with the ABI

+## USAGE:
+forc json-abi [OPTIONS]

-## OPTIONS
+## OPTIONS:

-`--minify`
+`-h`, `--help`,

+Print help information

+`--minify`,

 By default the JSON for ABIs is formatted for human readability.
 By using this option JSON output will be "minified", i.e. all on one line without whitespace

-`-o` _json_outfile_
+`-o`, <_JSON_OUTFILE_>

 If set, outputs a json file representing the output json abi

-`--offline`
+`--offline`,

 Offline mode, prevents Forc from using the network when managing dependencies.
 Meaning it will only try to use previously downloaded dependencies

-`-p`, `--path` _path_
+`-p`, `--path`, <_PATH_>

 Path to the project, if not specified, current working directory will be used

-`-s`, `--silent`
+`-s`, `--silent`,

 Silent mode.
 Don't output any warnings or errors to the command line